 the replacement and/or refurbishment of carpeting, furniture, or other affected areas of the facility.

-Professional staff who live in residence halls controlled by the College may request permission from the Director of Residence Life to have a pet(s) reside with them.
+Professional staff who live in residence halls controlled by the College may request permission from the Director of Residential & First-Year Programs to have a pet(s) reside with them.

 If approval for a pet is granted, these pets will not be permitted in administrative or classroom buildings unless they are service animals assisting individuals with